What Are The Benefits Of The Norwood Scale?

 There are initially two rudiments techniques for extracting follicular units: the FUE and the FUT.

-- The follicular unit extraction (FUE) technique is the most recent of the two on the hair transplant innovation timeline.
+- The follicular unit extraction (FUE) technique is the most recent of the two on the hair transplant innovation timeline

-- To remove follicular units, FUE utilizes an incision punch that is 0.8 mm in thickness to isolate the hair follicle from the remaining scalp.
+- To remove follicular units, FUE utilizes an incision punch that is 0.8 mm in thickness to isolate the hair follicle from the remaining scalp

-- Follicular unit transplants cut a linear-shaped strip of skin from the scalp.
+- Follicular unit transplants cut a linear-shaped strip of skin from the scalp

-- Grafts are preserved in Hypothermosol solution
+- The grafts remain in a Hypothermosol solution

 Disadvantages Of FUT